Mujeebat-shittu/conference-ticket-generator-RHF/README.md

 - Avatar is stored temporarily as an object URL; memory is released when the ticket is downloaded

-- Form data is stored in sessionStorage, so it persists only until the tab is closed

 ## 📜 License